 Sounds simple enough, but wait, section b. also contains exemptions from the law.
 Specifically, this law “shall not apply to one-, two- or three-family residential real property that is (i) in whole or in part, owner occupied, and (ii) used exclusively for residential purposes.

 This exemption can be broken down into a 3-prong test.
-A homeowner is not responsible for the abutting sidewalk if the home is:

 Each prong raises questions of its own.
 How do we know if a property is a 1,2 or 3 family residential property?
 Do we have the judge determine its legal use, or do we ask the jury to determine its actual use?
 Is a home owner-occupied even if it is not a primary residence but only occasionally occupied by the owner, as long as it is not occupied by someone else?
 Is a home used exclusive for residential purposes if the homeowner-resident also engages in a home occupation?
 All of these issues may have to be litigated before the application of the statutory exemption may properly be decided.

 Other issues abound as well, including the legally tricky definition of “proximate cause” you may have noticed included above.
 If you have been injured on a dangerously unsafe sidewalk, take your case to a skilled and knowledgeable New York personal injury attorney.
 In New York City, contact Leandros A. Vrionedes, P.C. for a free consultation.